cloudmesh/technologies/chapters/tech/taverna.md

 Experimental procedures can be automated by Taverna, integrating numerous remote and local services, including chemistry, physics, biology, music, meteorology, among many others.
-To sum up Taverna’s many uses, it allows the experimenter to conduct complex analytics on data.
+To sum up Taverna's many uses, it allows the experimenter to conduct complex analytics on data.
 All this can be achieved from a simple PC (windows or apple or Unix OS) with computational resources that can be both public and private.
 Taverna is mostly used by scientists who have limited access to resources and support.

-Taverna’s numerous features include workflow repository, service catalog, workbench, workflow components, web portals or gateways, client/user interfaces, command line, program APIs, being the more frequently used.
+Taverna's numerous features include workflow repository, service catalog, workbench, workflow components, web portals or gateways, client/user interfaces, command line, program APIs, being the more frequently used.